-Breastfeeding is the safest way to feed your newborn.
-Not only does breastfeeding help reduce the risk of your baby being exposed to enteropathogens, but it decreases the risk of infection (pneumonia, meningitis, bacteria, UTI, and necrotizing enterocolitis), offers higher levels of immunologic factors, and lowers the risk of sudden infant death syndrome.
-Children who were breastfed are also less likely to be obese and tend to do better in school.
+Breastfeeding helps reduce babies’ risk of being exposed to enteropathogens and decreases the risk of infection (pneumonia, meningitis, bacterial, urinary tract infections, and necrotizing enterocolitis), offers higher levels of immunologic factors, and lowers the risk of sudden infant death syndrome.
+Children who were breastfed are also less likely to be obese.

-Breastfeeding can also benefit you as a mother by improving your health.
-It elevates maternal oxytocin levels, decreases postpartum bleeding, provokes a more rapid involution of the uterus, decreases menstrual blood loss, improves bone mineralization, decreases the risk of ovarian and breast cancer, increases mother-baby bonding, and saves money since you don’t have to purchase formula.
+Breastfeeding can also benefit the mother’s health.
+It elevates maternal oxytocin levels, decreases postpartum bleeding, helps the uterus shrink faster, decreases menstrual blood loss, improves bone mineralization, decreases the risk of ovarian and breast cancer, increases mother-baby bonding, and saves on the costs of formula.

-After 6 months, though, breastfed babies require more energy from iron-rich food sources, fluoride, and around 400 IU/day of vitamin D to continue to grow and develop into a healthy child.
-While you may choose to continue breastfeeding your child, at 7 months you can begin to introduce complementary solid foods into your baby’s diet.
+After six months, breastfed babies require more energy from iron-rich food sources, fluoride, and around 400 IU/day of vitamin D to continue to grow and develop.
+While some parents continue breastfeeding their child at seven months, it’s typically a good time to introduce complementary solid foods into a baby’s diet.

-Of course, before you start a solid food feeding schedule for a 7-month-old baby, you’ll want to make sure they are physically able to eat solid foods.
-You’ll know your baby is ready to eat solid foods if they can:
+Before starting a solid food feeding schedule for a 7-month-old baby, it’s important to be sure they are physically able to eat solid foods.
+A baby is ready to eat solid foods if they can: